CatalaLang/catala/INSTALL.md

 pages, as well as the `rsync` executable to transfer files (preferred to `cp`) because it also works with a remote server.

-## Usage

-Use `catala --help` to get more information about the command line options available.

 ## Syntax highlighting

 The Catala language also comes with syntax highlighting to